bitcoin/bips/bip-frost-signing.md

 - **Naming:** Points are denoted using uppercase letters (e.g., *P*, *Q*), while scalars are denoted using lowercase letters (e.g., *r*, *s*).
 - **Mathematical Context:** Points are group elements under elliptic curve addition.
 The group includes all points on the secp256k1 curve plus the point at infinity (the identity element).
 - **Arithmetic:** The operators +, -, and &middot; are overloaded depending on their operands:
-  - **Scalar Arithmetic:**[^implicit-mod] When applied to two *Scalar* operands, +, -, and &middot; denote integer addition, subtraction, and multiplication modulo the group order.
+  - **Scalar Arithmetic:** When applied to two *Scalar* operands, +, -, and &middot; denote integer addition, subtraction, and multiplication modulo the group order.
   - **Point Addition:** When applied to two *GE* operands, + denotes the elliptic curve [group addition operation](https://en.wikipedia.org/wiki/Elliptic_curve#The_group_law).
   - **Scalar Multiplication:** The notation r &middot; P denotes [scalar multiplication](https://en.wikipedia.org/wiki/Elliptic_curve_point_multiplication) (the repeated addition of point P, r times).

-[^implicit-mod]: The algorithms in upcoming sections, when a scalar arithmetic is performed, the *mod order* is implicit.
-They don't spell it out.
-For example, no a &middot; b mod order, they just say a &middot; b.

 The reference code vendors the secp256k1lab library to handle underlying arithmetic, serialization, deserialization, and auxiliary functions.
 To improve the readability of this specification, we utilize simplified notation aliases for the library's internal methods, as mapped below: